- The definition of amenable is someone who is agreeable or willing to be persuaded.

 An example of someone who may be amenable is a newly hired intern who is eager to do a good job and be well-liked.

-Origin: Anglo-Fr < OFr amener, to bring about, lead in < a-, to + mener, to lead < L minare, to drive (animals) ; from minari, to threaten: see menace
+Origin: Anglo-French ; from Old French amener, to bring about, lead in ; from a-, to plush mener, to lead ; from Classical Latin minare, to drive (animals) ; from minari, to threaten: see menace

 amenable definition by American Heritage Dictionary

 - Responsive to advice, authority, or suggestion; willing.

 - Responsible to higher authority; accountable: amenable to the law.
 See Synonyms at responsible.

 - Susceptible or open, as to testing or criticism: “The phenomenon of mind . . . is much more complex, though also more amenable to scientific investigation, than anyone suspected” (Michael D. Lemonick).